Are-Oelsner/Spiderling/README.md

 move includes to the file they are used in, ex to the cpp if theyre only used in the cpp QGlWidget has function convert to gl format which I will pass in the data from imagereader, which will then returns qimage , then use the above function to put it in gl format but will still be a qimage.
 Pass array contents of the qimage to the opengl function.

+Comment out colors in draw and remove from file with objlist and from obj class.
+Continue work on Obj.cpp line 197